-We cordially invite you to attend the 2016 Annual Meeting of Stockholders of Protalix BioTherapeutics, Inc. to be held at 4:00 p.m. on August 7, 2016 at the Protalix BioTherapeutics Headquarters, 2 Snunit Street, Science Park, Carmiel, Israel.
+We cordially invite you to attend the 2019 Annual Meeting of Stockholders of Protalix BioTherapeutics, Inc. to be held at 1:00 p.m. on May 30, 2019 at the offices of our Israeli counsel, Horn & Co., Law Offices, Amot Investments Tower, 2 Weizmann Street, 24th Floor, Tel Aviv 6423902, Israel.

 The attached notice of annual meeting and proxy statement describe the business we will conduct at the meeting and provide information about us that you should consider when you vote your shares.
-As set forth in the attached proxy statement, the meeting will be held to consider the election of directors, to approve an advisory vote on executive compensation, to approve an amendment to our Certificate of Incorporation to increase the number of shares of our common stock, par value \$0.001 per share, authorized for issuance from 150,000,000 to 250,000,000; and to ratify the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2016.
+As set forth in the attached proxy statement, the meeting will be held to:

+- consider the election of directors; - approve an advisory vote on executive compensation; and - ratify the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2019.

 Please take the time to carefully read each of the proposals stockholders are being asked to consider and vote on.

-When you have finished reading the proxy statement, please promptly vote your shares either via the Internet, by telephone or by marking, signing, dating and returning the proxy card in the enclosed envelope.
+Please promptly vote your shares either via the Internet, by telephone or by marking, signing, dating and returning the proxy card in the enclosed envelope.
 Your vote is important, whether or not you attend the meeting in person.
 We encourage you to vote by proxy so that your shares will be represented and voted at the meeting.
 If you decide to attend the meeting and vote in person, your proxy may be revoked at your request.